Anzywiz/InitVerse-bot/README.md

 # InitVerse Bot
+⚠️ The script have been Revamped for mainnet Tasks

+If you find this library useful, consider starring this repository⭐️

-A Python-based bot for interacting with the InitVerse testnet.
-Automate tasks like daily check-ins, token swapping, interacting with the testnet, and completing additional periodic tasks.
+A Python-based bot for interacting with the InitVerse mainnet.
+Automate task like performing trades and completing additional periodic twitter tasks.

 ## Getting Started